Crassula ovata 'Crosby's Compact'

 How to Grow and Care

-Propagating is achieved with leaf or stem cuttings placed into a soil mix, then wait until they show some growth.
+Propagating is achieved with leaf or stem cuttings placed into a soil mix.
+Wait until they show some growth.
 Before placing them in the soil mix, you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill for a few days or so.

 - Back to genus Crassula